The white amur fish: an unseen guardian of Central Arizona’s water canals

 The white amur’s voracious appetite offers a cleaner, cost-effective solution for vegetation control, which not only helps maintain canal efficiency but also supports the health of the aquatic ecosystem.

-s part of a broader effort to use natural methods for environmental balance, the presence of white amur demonstrates the powerful role that species can play in maintaining ecological stability.
+As part of a broader effort to use natural methods for environmental balance, the presence of white amur demonstrates the powerful role that species can play in maintaining ecological stability.

 A pause in the flow

-Every November, SRP begins to temporarily halt the water flow in sections of its canal network to inspect and repair aging infrastructure—an essential task to ensure a steady supply of water for the region’s agriculture, industry, and growing population.
+Every November, SRP begins to temporarily halt the water flow in sections of its canal network to clean, inspect and repair aging infrastructure—an essential task to ensure a steady supply of water for the region’s agriculture, industry, and growing population.
 This dry-up, however, poses a significant challenge for the white amur fish.

 This annual process serves as a reminder of the interdependence between human and natural systems, showing how careful planning and hands-on management allow Arizona to benefit from its canal system without compromising local ecosystems.